MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-bw/sap-bw-troubleshooting.md

 To solve this issue, verify that the user has access to the various MDPROVIDER modules and `BAPI_IOBJ_GETDETAIL`.
 To further troubleshoot this or similar issues, you can enable tracing.
 Select **File** > **Options and settings** > **Options**.
 In **Options**, select **Diagnostics**, then select **Enable tracing**.
 Attempt to retrieve data from SAP BW while tracing is active, and examine the trace file for more detail.

+### Memory Exceptions

+In some cases, you may encounter one of the following memory errors:

+* `Message: No more memory available to add rows to an internal table.`
+* `Message: [DataSource.Error] SAP Business Warehouse: The memory request for [number] bytes could not be complied with.`
+* `Message: The memory request for [number] bytes could not be complied with.`

+These memory exceptions are from the SAP BW server and are due to the server running out of available memory to process the query.
+This may happen when the query returns a large set of results or when the query is too complex for the server to handle, for example, when a query has many crossjoins.

+To resolve this error, the recommendation is to simplify the query or divide it into smaller queries.
+If possible, push more aggregation to the server.
+Alternatively, contact your SAP Basis team to increase the resources available in the server.

 ### See also

 * [2777473 - MDX: FAQ for Power BI accessing BW or BW/4HANA](https://apps.support.sap.com/sap/support/knowledge/2777473)